 Research Experience for Undergraduates (REU) Program in Plant Biology at the University of Louisville

-The National Science Foundation-funded Plant Biology REU program is a 10-week program that gives undergraduates an immersive research experience in one of several plant research laboratories at the University of Louisville.
-Additional educational activities help prepare students for graduate school and beyond.
+The National Science Foundation-funded Plant Biology REU program is a 10-week program that gives undergraduates an immersive research experience in one of several plant research laboratories in the Biology Department at the University of Louisville.
+We are working toward obtaining funding to continue to offer the program in the Summer of 2016.
+Along with research experience, additional educational activities help prepare students for graduate school and beyond.
 Students are matched with a researcher in their field of interest.
 Areas of research include biochemistry, development, ecology, genetics, genomics, and molecular biology.

-The 2015 program is a 10 week program that runs from Tuesday, May 26 to Friday, July 31.
+The 2016 program is a 10 week program that will run from Tuesday, May 31 to Friday, August 5, pending availability of funding.